 STEP 2 Write your total non-primary production superannuation contributions at Superannuation expenses in the Non-primary production column.
 Do not show cents.

 STEP 3 Add up your primary production and non-primary production superannuation contributions and write the total at G.

 BAD DEBTS

 Did you write off any bad debts in your business?

-Go to Lease expenses on the next page.
+Go to Lease expenses in the next column.